How can we identify causal effects using observational data?

 RDD

-subjects are in the program if they have scores above a specific threshold
+subjects are in the program if they have scores below a specific threshold

-subject are not in the program if they have scores below a specific threshold
+subject are not in the program if they have scores above a specific threshold

 Or the other way around

-Running or forcing variable - index that measures eligibility for the program (e.g. scores) Cutoff / cutpoint / threshold - the number that the determines access to the program
+Running or forcing variable - index that measures eligibility for the program (e.g. scores) Cutoff / cutpoint / threshold - the number that determines access

 RDD